Did you know?

 Predicts the ruin of the state. – William Blake

 The Miniature Schnauzer hails from Germany where he is known as the Zwergschnauzer.
-He was created by crossing the Standard Schnauzer with smaller breeds such as the Affenpinscher and Miniature Pinscher.
+He may have been created by crossing the Standard Schnauzer with smaller breeds such as the Affenpinscher and Miniature Pinscher, or he may have been bred down from the smaller specimens of the Standard Schnauzer.

-The Miniature Schnauzer is the smallest of the three Schnauzer breeds.
-Schnauzers may take their name from the German word “schnauze” which means “snout” or from the word “schnauzbart” meaning “an obvious mustache”.
+The three Schnauzer breeds are the Giant Schnauzer, the Standard Schnauzer, and the Miniature Schnauzer.
+The Mini is the smallest of them.
+All the Schnauzers take their name from the German word “schnauze” which means “snout” or from the word “schnauzbart” meaning “an obvious mustache”.

 This dog can be a wonderful companion for allergy sufferers as he is naturally clean and his coat is classified as hypo-allergenic.
 Allergy sufferers are generally allergic to either the dander or the oils on a dog’s coat so be sure to spend time at the breeders to ensure you do not experience any symptoms.